 Each country in the input dataset was classified as high-income, upper-middle income, lower-middle income, or low-income by the World Bank.
 I split the original dataset into 4 subsets, each containing all countries from a specific income level.
 Each of these subsets were split into train/test datasets in a 90:10 ratio.
 The 4 train sets were merged into one complete train set, and the 4 test sets were merged into a complete test set (see Figure 6a).
 This ensured that samples from each income level were in both the train and test sets to allow the test set to effectively evaluate whether the model could generalise to different income levels.
 However, ensuring all data from the same country was in either the train or test set meant the train/test split was not exactly 90:10.
 Instead, the true ratio was within one or two percent of 90:10, as the number of rows per country did not allow an exact 90:10 split.

-4.312 Forecasting:
+4.312 Forecasting

 Another aim in this thesis was to train models to forecast MMR.
 These forecasts could give policy-makers information about future MMR trends as well as allow researchers to predict the effects of candidate policies.
 I simulated this scenario by placing all data from 1985-2014 in the train set and all data from 2015-2018 in the test set (see Figure 6b).
 The goal of this strategy was for the model to learn patterns in the historical data to use to predict the future.